psychemedia/island-storynotes/last_duel_iw.md

 Sir,

-There having appeared in your Paper of this day a long paragraph, entitled "A case of uncommon Villany," evidently taken from *The Observer* paper of yesterday, which is by no means true, I beg that you will cause the under-written statement of what occurred before the Lord Mayor to be published in your Paper of to-morrow, as the least amends you can make for the great injury that such paragraph must occasion to me in my mercantile pursuits.
+There having appeared in your Paper of this day a long paragraph, entitled "A case of uncommon Villainy," evidently taken from *The Observer* paper of yesterday, which is by no means true, I beg that you will cause the under-written statement of what occurred before the Lord Mayor to be published in your Paper of to-morrow, as the least amends you can make for the great injury that such paragraph must occasion to me in my mercantile pursuits.
 I am, Sir, your obedient servant, - JAMES FITZGERALD, Joint Owner of the Ship Caledonia.

 On Saturday the 20th inst.
 Mr. Michael Wall applied to the Lord Mayor for a summons against James Fitzgerald, as owner of the Caledonia, in order to obtain from him a return of 22*l*. paid by Mr. Wall for his passage to New York and Philadelphia.
 This summons was attended on Tuesday by Mr. Fitzgerald, who stated to his Lordship the unfortunate cause which had detained that vessel at Liverpool, and that she was undergoing repairs, from the circumstance of her having been run foul of by another vessel, and greatly injured; and Mr. Fitzgerald offered to make Mr. Wall any remuneration in his power, for the inconvenience he had sustained, and which he had since done to Mr. Wall's satisfaction.
 On Friday last Mrs. Ann Boyle went before the Lord Mayor (not having seen Mr. Fitzgerald in the first instance), with a clerk of Messrs.
 Dacie and John, of Gray's Inn, in order to make a similar complaint to that which had been preferred by Mr. Wall; and upon shewing to his Lordship a letter, stating that she was a passenger by the Caledonia, his Lordship said, that the owner had been summoned before him a few days ago, by a Mr. Wall, and that he had made a satisfactory arrangement with Mr. Wall, and his conduct had been very liberal; and his Lordship recommended Mrs. Boyle to call on Mr. Fitzgerald, and that he had no doubt but that Mr. Fitzgerald would satisfy her; his Lordship stated also that he could not do any thing for her.
 Mrs. Boyle took the advice of the worthy Chief Magistrate, and has been amply recompenced by Mr. Fitzgerald for the inconvenience she has experienced, and is perfectly satisfied with his conduct in every respect; and she declares that when she left the vessel on Wednesday last there was not any fever on board, nor at that time more than 12 grown persons and a few children; and the ship is of the burthen of 336 tons register measurement.